alibabacloud-de/hackathon-k8s/README.md

 1. Create a new Serverless Kubernetes Cluster in *Shanghai* region.
 Please refer to https://www.alibabacloud.com/help/doc-detail/86366.htm for details and further information on the concepts.
 Alternatively, you can also install the Helm chart `ack-virtual-node` from our App Catalog which will add serverless capabilities to your existing cluster.
 Please refer to https://github.com/virtual-kubelet/alibabacloud-eci and https://github.com/virtual-kubelet/virtual-kubelet for detailed information.
 2. Modify your trigger tasks of your *Shanghai* based registry to deploy into the newly created Serverless Cluster.

-## D - Observability: Integration with Cloud Monitoring services
+## E - Observability: Integration with Cloud Monitoring services
 ![alt text](https://github.com/alibabacloud-de/hackathon-k8s/raw/master/img/cloud-monitor-service.png "Cloud Monitoring integration")
 In this scenario you will update the application code to be able to visualize the service performance in one of the Cloud Monitoring services.
 1. [CloudMonitor](https://www.alibabacloud.com/help/product/28572.htm): CloudMonitor collects monitor metrics of Alibaba Cloud resources and custom metrics.
 The service can be used to detect the availability of your service and allows you to set alarms on specific metrics.
 CloudMonitor supports [terraform](https://www.terraform.io/docs/providers/alicloud/r/cms_alarm.html).